FAQ

 This waypoint is used to define the finish of the Speed Control or Safety Zone.

-• DN (Start Neutralisation zone): This waypoint is used to define the beginning of a neutralisation zone within a Selective Section.
+• DN (Start Neutralization zone): This waypoint is used to define the beginning of a neutralization zone within a Selective Section.
 It also may define the beginning of a speed control zone equivalent to a DZ.

-• FN (Finish Neutralisation zone): This waypoint is used to define the end of the neutralisation zone within a Selection Section.
+• FN (Finish Neutralization zone): This waypoint is used to define the end of the neutralization zone within a Selection Section.
 It also may define the end of a speed control zone equivalent to a FZ.

 • How to add a DN (neutralization zone)?